 - Baby is placed on their back to sleep. - Only swaddle from the shoulder down not over the face, and ensure hands and arms are free. - Swaddle not too tightly or loosely.
-Make sure you can fit 2 fingers between the blanket and the baby's chest, and that baby can bend and move their legs. - Use a light cotton blanket. - Avoid swaddling past 2-3 months or once your baby can make strong movements on their own.
+Make sure you can fit 2 fingers between the blanket and the baby's chest, and that baby can bend and move their legs. - Use a light cotton blanket. - It is especially risky to swaddle past 2-3 months or once your baby can make strong movements on their own.